-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 17. If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.